-This command causes node specific information about the boundary condition to be written to file at each output time.
-Output is written to a Tecplot ASCII file named prefixo.Bc.-bcname.dat
+Causes node specific information about a boundary condition to be written a Tecplot ASCII file named prefixo.Bc.bcname.dat at each output time.

 Three options are available for assigning boundary conditions to the transport solution: first-type (concentration), second-type (mass flux, concentration gradient), or third-type (Cauchy).
 These boundary condition are typically applied to nodes/faces located on the surface of the domain, however, first- and second-type boundary conditions can also be applied to internal nodes.